-- The type of Supportive Service paid (e.g., transportation, childcare, etc.); - The amount of Supportive Service paid; - The timeframe the Supportive Service was paid for; - The justification of need for the Supportive Service; and - Lack of other community resources.
+- The type of Supportive Service paid (e.g., transportation, childcare, etc.); - The breakdown of the Supportive Service cost.
+Provide a breakdown of the total amount when multiple items are purchased.
+Explain how the amount for a transportation reimbursement was calculated (for example: 25 miles x 5 days @.37 cents a mile for a total of \$46.23). - The timeframe the Supportive Service was paid for; - The justification of need for the Supportive Service; and - Lack of other community resources.